millionhz/network-security-notes/content/docs/5-cryptography/integrity-auth/mac.md

 An attacker who knows the message and its authentication tag can manipulate the last block of the message to produce a new message with the same tag.

 For example, let's say that an attacker intercepts the message "Hello" and its authentication tag "ABCD" from a system that uses CBC-MAC with a single key.
 The attacker can then create a new message "Goodbye" by constructing the following blocks: "Goo", "dby", and "eABCD". *The last block is constructed by XORing the original authentication tag with the final block* of the "Goodbye" message.
 When this new message is authenticated using CBC-MAC, the system will accept it as valid because it has the same authentication tag as the original message.

+This vulnerability exists because of the properties of the XOR operation.